-1. SF 424 (R&R): [MANDATORY]
+SF 424 (R&R): [MANDATORY]

 Complete this form first to populate data in other forms.
-Identify the Phase I Award Number assigned to the project in the Federal Identifier field (number 4).
+Identify the Award Number assigned to the project in the Federal Identifier field (number 4).
 Complete all the required fields in accordance with the pop-up instructions on the form.
 Please ensure that the project title in field 11 of the SF 424 is identical to the title listed on your Project Narrative cover page.
-The list of certifications and assurances referenced in Field 17 can be found on the DOE Financial Assistance Forms and Information For Applicants and Recipients web page at http://energy.gov/management/office-management/operational-management/financial-assistance-forms, under Certifications and Assurances.
+The list of certifications and assurances referenced in Field 17 can be found on the DOE Financial Assistance Forms and Information For Applicants and Recipients web page at http://energy.gov/management/office-management/operational-management/financial-assistance/financial-assistance-forms, under Certifications and Assurances.

-2. RESEARCH AND RELATED Other Project Information: [MANDATORY]
+RESEARCH AND RELATED OTHER PROJECT INFORMATION: [MANDATORY]

 Complete questions 1 through 6 and attach files.
-If the answer to question 3 is "Yes", you must identify proprietary information with a legend on the first page of your project narrative and on each page that contains proprietary information in accordance with instructions provided in PART VIII, Sections D, and F. Failure to comply may result in DOE's inability to treat such information as proprietary and may delay the award process.
+If the answer to question 3 is "Yes", you must identify proprietary information with a legend on the first page of your project narrative and on each page that contains proprietary information in accordance with instructions provided in PART VIII.D. and PART VIII.E.
+Failure to comply may result in DOE's inability to treat such information as proprietary and may delay the award process.